AC or DC coupling refers to the way solar panels are coupled or linked to a battery system.

 - Generally simple to install.

-- Can be added to homes with an existing solar installation
+- Retrofit - can be added to homes with an existing solar installation

 - Modular system which can be easily expanded

 - Lower efficiency due to conversion (DC - AC - DC) - approx 89%

 - Some AC batteries cannot function as a back-up supply (Enphase)

 - No designed to function in off-grid installations.

 Hybrid inverter systems are basically grid-tied DC coupled systems built around the many modern hybrid (multi-mode) inverters.
 These all-in-one inverters incorporate high voltage MPPT solar controller/s and a battery inverter/charger built inside an common unit.
 The first generation hybrid inverters mostly operated with 48V lead-acid or lithium battery systems but over time high voltage (400V) battery systems have evolved and are becoming more popular.

 High Voltage or Low Voltage?
 The new generation 'high voltage' batteries operate in the range of 200-500V DC as opposed to the traditional 48V battery systems.
 However the current electrical standards classify anything which operates from 120 - 1,500V DC as Low voltage or LV.
 This can be confusing but the high voltage batteries are actually classified as LV.